 Though we are all celebrating the same holiday, different Christmas customs and traditions in Europe make every celebration special in its way.

 It’s the perfect time to get into the holiday spirit, so I’m inviting you to join me on a virtual tour to discover all the Christmas traditions in Europe!

 Believe it or not, we don’t all celebrate Christmas on the same date in Europe.
 For most of us, Christmas is on 25 December, according to the Gregorian Calendar, used by Catholic Churches and some Orthodox Churches.

 However, countries like Russia, Armenia, Georgia, North Macedonia, Montenegro, Serbia, and Kosovo, celebrate Christmas on 7 January, according to the Julian calendar, used by many Orthodox Churches.

-And if we can’t even decide on the same date, you can start to imagine how different Christmas customs and traditions in Europe really are!
+And if we can’t even decide on the same date, you can start to imagine how different Christmas customs and traditions in Europe are!

-What are advent calendars like in Europe?
+What are the Advent customs and traditions in Europe?

 Paper Advent Calendars with small treats are the most popular and the easiest to shop for or make at home.
 However, many families who live in Austria, Belgium, and Denmark prefer the beautiful Advent Wreaths.
 These are made from evergreen twigs, decorated with ribbons or other Christmas ornaments, and four candles.
 Every Sunday in Advent, a candle gets lit, and the family members sing some carols for the occasion.

-And, in some villages from Switzerland, they also have an advent calendar where every day is a certain house from town.
+And, in some villages in Switzerland, they also have an advent calendar where every day is a certain house from town.
 And when it’s their turn, that person hosts a party for all the villagers.

 When is the Christmas tree decorated in Europe?